 - Level 1 elective

 - Students are able to (1) to study literary works of enduring influence and importance; (2) to analyse, consider and critique the processes of literary judgement; (3) to apprehend the effects of genre, culture and history in literary works; (4) independently read creative primary material and develop discriminative and imaginative responses to texts; (5) identify connections between literary production and broader sociocultural, political and historical events; (6) express ideas concisely and clearly in both oral and written formats; and (7) contribute thoughtfully and constructively to group discussion.

-- Typically this unit is assessed in the following ways: (1) essay; (2) examination; and (3) tutorial participation.
+- Indicative assessments in this unit are as follows: (1) essay; (2) examination; and (3) tutorial participation.
 Further information is available in the unit outline.

 - Unit Coordinator(s)